AndrewRathbun/iTired/README.md

 # iTired

 This program interprets 32 byte Root Directory entries for the FAT file system.
+Made for the class CIS 3605.

 How to use
 ----------